-Package provides pipe-style interface for data.table
+Package provides pipe-style interface for data.table.
+It preserves

-all data.table features without significant impact on performance. 'let
+all data.table features without significant impact on performance. 'let'

-' functions are simplified interfaces for most common data
+and 'take' functions are simplified interfaces for most common data

 manipulation tasks.